-Questions submitted that were not answered are being compiled into a FAQ that will be posted to the site.
+Questions submitted that were not answered are being compiled into a FAQ posted to the site.
 If you have any questions or comments, AIHA welcomes your feedback.

 WELCOME TO THE FUTURE OF AIHA.

-Building on the richness of AIHA’s historic past and dynamic present to create an exciting, inclusive future.
+Building on the richness of AIHA’s historical past and dynamic present to create an exciting, inclusive future.
 For the organization and the Occupational Health and Safety profession.

 OUR EVOLVING BRAND STORY